swanie21/css-animations/README.md

 ```
 The button will be twice its original width and triple its original height

+## Animation Example:

-CSS3 animations use `keyframes` to specify what styles the element will have at certain times
+CSS3 animations use `keyframes` to specify what styles the element will have at certain times.
+To specify when the styling changes should occur you can use percentages or the keywords "from" (0%) and "to" (100%).
+Additionally, the animation needs an identifier or name in order to reference the animation when you want to call it.
+The animation identifier in the example below is `hover-pulse`.

 ```
 button:hover {